Standardized Field Sobriety Tests

 If you are stopped for suspected drunk driving in Texas, a police officer may put you through one of these standard field sobriety tests, including the Walk & Turn Test, the One Leg Stand Test or the Horizontal Nystagmus Test before deciding whether to charge you with a DWI or DUI.
 However, none of these tests is entirely accurate.
 They also may require mental and physical abilities that you do not possess because of medical conditions, stress or physical stature.

 If you failed a field sobriety test and were charged with drunk driving, your freedom and your future could be in jeopardy.
-You need the Austin, TX DWI defense attorneys at Minton, Burton, Bassett, & Collins, P.C. to review your case.
+You need the Austin, TX DWI defense attorneys at Minton, Bassett, Flores & Carsey, P.C., to review your case.

 Call us today at (512) 476-4873 or contact us through our online form.
 We know how to challenge field sobriety test results for drivers in Hays, Bastrop, Caldwell, Burnet, Comal, Travis and Williamson counties.
 We will defend your rights and reputation.